ivangfr/springboot-rsocket-webflux-aop/README.md

 - ### movie-client-shell

-  Open a new terminal and, inside `springboot-rsocket` root folder, run the following command to build the executable jar file
+  Open a new terminal and, inside `springboot-rsocket-webflux-aop` root folder, run the following command to build the executable jar file
   ```
   ./mvnw clean package -DskipTests --projects movie-client-shell
   ```